-SEMINAR AT EMEX with Claire Thompson-Sage, Sustainable Development Co-ordinator, UPS Ltd & Jonathan Bassett, Technology & Innovation Consultant, UK Power Networks Services on Thursday 28th November, 13:30 – 14:00 in the Built Environment, Technology & Innovation Theatre.
+Session at EMEX with Claire Thompson-Sage, Sustainable Development Co-ordinator for UPS Ltd & Jonathan Bassett, Technology & Innovation Consultant for UK Power Networks Services on Thursday 28th November, 13:30 – 14:00 in the Built Environment, Technology & Innovation Theatre.

 UK Power Networks Services implemented new smart electric vehicle charging systems to power UPS’s central London delivery fleet for what is believed to be the first of its kind in the world on this scale.